-From our farms to our shops and businesses, no corner of our city’s economy will be spared the economic impacts of COVID-19.
+From our farms to our shops and businesses, no corner of our city’s economy has been spared the economic impacts of COVID-19.
 The Greater Reedley Chamber of Commerce will continue to work with our State, County and City partners to ensure our business members and community have the best resources to weather this situation.
-The following is a list of information and links we currently have available.
+The following is a list of information and links for agencies that can assist you.
 Please follow our Facebook, Twitter, Instagram, and "We are Reedley" social media pages for regular updates of information and educational pieces to help you through this time.

 California Services and Information for Education, Employment and Taxes, Health Care, etc. in relation to COVID-19.
 Click here for more information.